Editors for Clojure developmentλ︎

 Spacemacs install guide - Practicalli Spacemacs

 Doom Emacs is a community configuration for Emacs that provides a minimalistic configuration that is readily customisable.
-Doom Emacs is most suited to those coming from a Vim-style editing background or simply looking for a lightweight setup with options to extend the configuration.
+Doom Emacs is most suited to those coming from Vim and have a strong experience for multi-modal editing.

-practicalli/doom-emacs-config repository contains a customised configuration for Clojure development and supporting tools.
-Browse the repository online or fork / clone the repository
+Practicalli Doom Emacs Config contains a customised configuration for Clojure development and supporting tools.

 ~/.config/doom/